 Lectures are at the core of this course and are designed to be engaging.
 Lectures will include in-class quizzes, opportunities for questions, live coding, and group problem-solving.
 Quizzes during lectures will be run through the ed forum.

 Our lectures are scheduled as follows:

-I provide you with a wide range of resources, including lecture slides, lecture recordings, and typically homework questions and related lab exercises.
+Lectures are structured in units.
+You can find the material (lecture notes, code, homework problems, related links) associated with these units organised by session or by theme.
 It is up to you to make the most of these resources.
 Like any class, engagement is the key to success.
 You will probably find yourself struggling otherwise.
 The best approach is to be an active participant in the lectures and the labs.